Sixth Finnish Colloquium of Middle East and North African Studies, 9-10 December 2021, Helsinki

 In collaboration with Riitta Mikkola, Lebanese American University and Lebanese Association for History.

-In cooperation with University of Tampere and The American University in Cairo.
+A media course in cooperation with the University of Tampere and the American University in Cairo.

 The Changing Role of Media in the Contemporary Middle East, 26.9.2014, Helsinki, Finland